serialfuzzer/hackerTasks/README.md

 Due to recent peak in insights and continuous downloads of this project, I've decided to enhance it a little bit.
 In the next few days or weeks I'll be dockerising this repository and I will be improving it a bit.

+This project was created many years ago when I was just learning Javascript, so adding new features is like trying to update on top of inefficiently managed code base.
+However, I'll try my best to push frequent updates to it and try to improve it chunk by chunk.

 # Warning

 Access control in features is not implemented in this project.
 I only recommend to use this for personal usage, quite like a personal note-keeping app.
 Don't host it in public and run it in production.

+# Todo Reference (Skipped for now)
+1. Patch SQL Injections

 # Screenshots
   ![screenshot1](https://res.cloudinary.com/dgmqiqh19/image/upload/v1693999531/login_vgtwde.jpg)